Careers Information, Advice and Guidance

 Careers at NTS

-A great way to spend some time of the next few weeks is to start doing some research, into yourself, your skills, your ambitions and find out the real information about what your future may look like.
+A great way to spend some time spare is to start doing some research, into yourself, your skills, your ambitions and find out the real information about what your future may look like.
 Find out what pathways may take you there such as GCSE’s, A levels, T levels, Further Education College, Apprenticeships or University.
 You can even use the interactive map to check out which Universities are offering your course right across the country.

 START enables you to do all of this in one place.
 Based on your likes and dislikes START can help you make your future decisions and learn about the future job market, to the education and qualifications you may need to succeed.
 Each role will give you top tips in how to reach your goals.